Entrepreneur Rob Cleveland, BA ’91, believes the “craft movement” is here to stay.

 It’s all about the experience

-A visit to the Arbor Distilling Co. isn’t exactly like having a drink at a bar.
+A visit to Ann Arbor Distilling Co. isn’t exactly like having a drink at a bar.
 Nor is it like purchasing a craft spirit from a specialty store.
 This warm, inviting spot is more akin to an artist’s studio.

 “Consumers are really taken by locally sourced product,” Cleveland says.
 “They like to see what’s being made, to go where it’s being made, and to meet the people who are making it.”